 Florida State University excels in arts and sciences across 16 colleges that offer 275 degrees at the undergraduate, master’s, and doctoral fields — as well hosting a medical school and law school.
 With educational roots dating back to 1823, Tallahassee’s FSU is recognized for its National High Magnetic Field Laboratory and marine research programs.
-More than 40 post-graduate degree and certification programs are available online.
+More than 40 post-graduate degree and certification programs are available through its online college.

 Founded in Mount Pleasant in 1892, Central Michigan University has become a doctoral research university and the fourth-largest college in the state.
-It is renowned for its Global Campus unit that has graduated 70,000 students from undergraduate, graduate and certification programs.
+It is renowned for its Global Campus unit, its online college, which has graduated 70,000 students from undergraduate, graduate and certification programs.

 Peirce College began developing courses for working adults in Philadelphia back in 1865.
 Accelerated learning programs enable students to complete an associate degree in as little as 18 months and a bachelor degree in as little as two years.
-Top-demand degree programs in business, healthcare, information technology and paralegal studies can be completed completely online.
+Top-demand online college degree programs in business, healthcare, information technology and paralegal studies can be completed without any in-person classes.

 Founded in 1906 in Statesboro, Georgia Southern University today serves students with 117 academic majors at the undergraduate and post-graduate levels.
-U.S. News & World Report’s Top Online Education Programs honored GSU’s distance education programs in business, nursing, education, and information technology, ranking them among the nation’s best.
+U.S. News & World Report’s Top Online Education Programs honored GSU’s online college programs in business, nursing, education, and information technology, ranking them among the nation’s best.

 Brenau University was founded in 1878 in Gainesville as the Georgia Baptist Female Seminary.
 Ranked among the 15-best college values in the South by US News & World Report (2012), Brenau offers undergraduate and graduate programs in campus and online formats.
 Online majors lead to degrees in accounting, business, gerontology, nursing, human resources management and organizational leaderships.